-Since our founding in 1980, MEC has challenged attacks on public lands and the harmful exploitation of our forests and waterways for short-term gain.
+Since our founding in 1980, the Environmental Council has challenged attacks on public lands and the harmful exploitation of our forests and waterways for short-term gain.
 From blocking anti-science legislation to preventing efforts to put our public forests and lands up for sale, we work with our member groups to protect Michigan’s outdoor heritage.

 Our conservation work extends beyond forests and wild spaces and into communities.